 But it was not an easy decision.
 The former Ambassador, Masha Yovanovitch, had been treated poorly, caught in a web of political machinations both in Kyiv and in Washington.
 I feared that those problems were still present.
-When I talked to her about accepting the offer, however, she urged me to go, both for policy reasons and for the morale of the embassy.

-Before answering the Secretary, I consulted both my wife and a respected former senior Republican official who has been a mentor to me.
+I consulted both my wife and a respected former senior Republican official who has been a mentor.
 I will tell you that my wife, in no uncertain terms, strongly opposed the idea.
 The mentor counseled: if your country asks you to do something, you do it-if you can be effective.

-I could be effective only if the U.S. policy of strong support for Ukraine-strong diplomatic support along with robust security, economic, and technical assistance-were to continue and if I had the backing of the Secretary of State to implement that policy.
-I worried about what I had heard concerning the role of Rudolph Giuliani, who had made several high-profile statements about Ukraine and U.S. policy toward the country.
+I could be effective only if the U.S. policy of strong support for Ukraine-strong diplomatic support along with robust security, economic, and technical assistance-were to continue, and if I had the backing of the Secretary of State to implement that policy.
+And I worried about what I had heard concerning the role of Rudy Giuliani, who had made several controversial statements about Ukraine and U.S. policy toward the country.

 So during my meeting with Secretary Pompeo on May 28, I made clear to him and the others present that if U.S. policy toward Ukraine changed, he would not want me posted there and I could not stay.
 He assured me that the policy of strong support for Ukraine would continue and that he would support me in defending that policy.

 With that understanding, I agreed to go back to Kyiv.
 Because I was appointed by the Secretary but not reconfirmed by the Senate, my official position was Chargé d'Affaires ad interim.
+In effect, I was the acting ambassador to Ukraine.

 I returned to Kyiv on June 17, carrying the original copy of a letter President Trump signed the day after I met with the Secretary.
 In that letter, President Trump congratulated President Zelenskyy on his election victory and invited him to a meeting in the Oval Office.
-I also brought with me a framed copy of the Secretary's declaration that the United States would never recognize the illegal Russian annexation of Crimea.